6Ministers/flectra-3-dev-docker-compose/README.md

 ![Screenshot_94](https://github.com/6Ministers/flectra-3-dev-docker-compose/assets/11208423/d29a6c37-4ebc-4142-b3dc-f4dd6a43ddde)

-**# Installing FlectraHQ 3.0 ALFA with one command (Supports multiple FlectraHQ instances on one server).
-For development. ith one command (Supports multiple FlectraHQ instances on one server).
-For development.**
+# Installing FlectraHQ 3.0 ALFA with one command (Supports multiple FlectraHQ instances on one server).
+For development.

 ## Quick Installation